October 12, 2020

 This is something we will have to bear in mind as we enter a new era of observing people in the workplace and elsewhere.
 Our attitudes to perpetual embedded surveillance are doubtless shaped by our relationship with technology, a subject covered in this excellent podcast, so the pushback against the increasingly pervasive measurement of what we do at work is likely to remain moderate.

 What we shouldn’t do is suppose that the people being measured are behaving in exactly the same way as they would have without scrutiny.
-We will install the watchmen in the workplace, but they too play an active role in the way we work and will have to be watched.
+We will install the watchmen in the workplace, which now includes the homes of a growing number of people, but they too play an active role in the way we work and will have to be watched themselves.

 Mark is the publisher of Workplace Insight and IN Magazine.
 He has worked in the office design and management sector for over twenty five years as a journalist, marketing professional, editor and consultant.